Login

 Google Analytics generates vast amounts of data about websites and their visitors, so pieces of information can remain uncovered.
 Above that, you often have additional information sources that you need to integrate and consolidate in order to get the complete picture.
 Importing data from outside the Google universe requires steps that go beyond GA’s standard implementation.

 Information from various sources can be added by using the “Data Import” feature, which you can find in the Admin section of Google Analytics for each of the Properties you have in your account.
 Several options are supported, enabling users to enrich on-site data with additional information from other sources.
-This powerful feature enables GA users to draw the full data picture, but manually uploading the external data would be tedious and time-consuming.
+This powerful feature enables GA users to draw the full data picture, however, manually uploading the external data each time is tedious and time-consuming.

-This is why we built the Google Analytics Destination for Datatap, which lets you import data from all connectors, fully automated, relieving you of repetitive and mundane import tasks.
-Below you will find five real-life examples how custom data imports could enable you to enrich your business intelligence.
+This is why at Adverity, we built the Google Analytics Destination API, which lets you import data from all your data sources, fully automated, relieving you of repetitive and mundane import tasks.
+Below you will find five real-life examples of how custom data imports could enable you to easily enrich your business intelligence.

 Importing user data from Hubspot

-By using our connector for Hubspot, or any of our other CRM connector, you can inject user data into Google Analytics.
+By using our API connector for Hubspot, or any of our other CRM connectors, you can inject user data straight into Google Analytics.
 With this option users can be added to custom segments, and also lifetime values can be assigned.

 By pulling the according field (whose exact name depends on the implementation) from our Hubspot connector you can import the data to Google Analytics, and you will start seeing additional information.
 Ultimately, you will be able to segment your customers by newly added custom segments.